 Although I'm a recent convert to MUDing, I have explored around 10 titles.
 In each one, there are rules about roleplay.
 Even in the titles that don't force roleplay, roleplay is heavily involved with gameplay.
 Threshold RPG

 Both appear on your screen at the same time, but it's not immersion-breaking because of the obvious separation.
 In fact I found that the separation between OOC and in-character talk to be stronger in games that allow for an accessible OOC channel.
 I have had chats with players in-character and out-of-character at the same time!

 to hand out prizes on an individual level?
 I can only imagine the number of times the word "debacle" would be used to describe the situation by players who think that MMOs have to be equal and fair for everybody, even at the expense of live events or GM interaction.Complete customization

 GMs will log into the game to act as merchants and will sell customization options to players.
 I've met players whose character's descriptions are 200 or 300 words!
 Some MUDs will allow players to craft a completely unique character description as long as it fits within certain boundaries.
 Weapons can be customized in most instances, and players can brag that their weapon is like none other before it.
 In many cases these customizations are strictly for roleplay reasons, but players can also alter weapons or items to make them more powerful.
+Reading.
+As in words.

 As I mentioned before, MUDs are basically interactive stories.
 Yes, you can roleplay in any game.
 How that roleplay is received depends on the title, but the text-based nature of MUDs seems to foster roleplay better because it puts players in the mood for paying attention.

 words.
 It might sound tiresome or even boring, but I find it thrilling to have to come up with chit-chat on the fly while staying in character.
 It helps me think creatively and helps me explore character traits I hadn't before.Accessibility